yjg30737/pyqt-svg-button/README.md

 # pyqt-svg-button
-PyQt button which user can set svg icon(not a low quality).
+PyQt button which allows svg icon

 Qt's `setIcon` of button widget doesn't help that much in terms of setting SVG image as an icon.
 It's just another good old fashioned pixmap icon.